 In addition to this service section, there is a section devoted to repair parts for this particular machine, serial number of which is given on the cover.
 The parts section should be used in connection with this one machine only.
 When a machine is transferred to another department or plant, the Service Manual and Parts List should accompany the machine.

-Copyright 1941

-The Warner & Swasey Co.
+The Warner & Swasey factory Cleveland 3, Ohio.

-Cleveland, Ohio, U.S.A.